 In January of 2012, I was diagnosed with breast cancer.
 This sent me on an unprecedented journey that took everything I had to get through.
 All the skills I developed in band—including determination, listening, and resilience—proved critical in my fight.
 After nine surgeries and countless procedures, the power and importance of music education has never been more clear to me.
 Over and over I hear stories just like mine—people with real-world challenges who derive strength from their music.
 It pains me to hear that arts programs are being cut.
 Together, we can do something about this.

 Our goal with Marching Beyond Halftime is to show what music education can do beyond the typical halftime show.
 Far too many people (including those making budgetary decisions) think band is simply about entertaining a crowd during halftime at a football game.
 They don’t know any better.
 And that’s on us.

-We are very grateful to those who have contributed to help make this dream a reality.
 With your help, we will complete Marching Beyond Halftime and get the word out about the positive impact of music education!